 Safe Sleep Tips For Your Baby

 If you want to make sure that your baby is safe while sleeping, you can follow recommendations by the American Academy of Pediatrics or other similar organizations.
 Keeping these tips in mind when getting your baby ready for sleep can help reduce the risk of SIDS.
 Sudden infant death syndrome is common and occurs in babies aged 0 to 6 months, but it can also occur up until the 12-month mark.
+Establishing a healthy bedtime routine is crucial.
+Learn more about creating a consistent routine in our article on Healthy Bedtime Routine.

 Don't Use Weighted Blankets